 Song of the Day: “This Is Me” with Keala Settle

-I decided to make drastic changes that would allow me to not only be physically strong but mentally as well.
+I decided to make drastic changes that would allow me to not only be physically active but mentally as well.
 I moved away from home and lived on my college campus.
 It was the best decision because it opened me up to a whole new part of myself.
 In life people always expected for people to match the levels.
 What I mean is you get what you put in.
-Over time I realized that it’s better for my mental health to realize that I care more about other than they do me.
-So if they don’t return a phone call, text, or I’m the one calling to check on them, it’s not a reflection of my character but of theirs.
+Over time I realized that it’s better for my mental health to recognize that I care more about other than they do me.
+So if they don’t return a phone call, text, or I’m the one calling to check on them, it’s not a reflection of my character but theirs.

-Having this mindset oftentimes causes problems because if you’ve read any of my past posts you’ll know that the foundation to which I build my life is that of love.
+Having this mindset frequently causes problems because if you’ve read any of my past posts, you’ll know that the foundation to which I build my life is that of love.
 I, for the most part, have friendship love at a balance, however, because of that my relationship love takes a hit.
 I say that because my friends are made up of both genders.
-Over time women sometimes need a friend more than they need a lover and often times I’m that guy.
+Over time women sometimes need a friend more than they need a lover and often I’m that guy.
 I’m a good friend but don’t possess many characteristics that would make me a good lover.
-I have friends that from time to time I believe we could work, however, just doesn’t pan out because one must understand the balance.
+I have friends that from time to time I believe we could work, however, it doesn’t pan out because one must understand the balance.
 What I mean by balance is that don’t mistake being nice for a form of romantic interest.
-If they wanted something other than friendship they would present the opportunity clearly.
+If they wanted something other than friendship they would present the opportunity.
 So that’s something I’ve taught myself over the years is that when it comes to situations such as this think with your brain and not your heart.
 The evidence is there don’t know when and when not to shoot your shot.

 Until Next Time – Cherish The Tradition